Support for using Hyper-V Replica for virtualized domain controllers

-To reinforce the point, only AD DS on Windows Server 2012 DCs provides these safety measures resulting from VMGenID; DCs that run all previous releases of Windows Server are subject to problems such as USN rollback that can occur when a virtualized DC is restored using an unsupported mechanism, such as snapshot restore.
+Only AD DS on Windows Server 2012 DCs or newer provide these safety measures resulting from VMGenID; DCs that run all previous releases of Windows Server are subject to problems such as USN rollback that can occur when a virtualized DC is restored using an unsupported mechanism, such as snapshot restore.
 For more information about these safeguards and when they are triggered, see Virtualized Domain Controller Architecture.

-When a Hyper-V replica failover occurs (planned or unplanned), the Windows Server 2012 virtualized DC detects a VMGenID reset, triggering the aforementioned safety features.
+When a Hyper-V replica failover occurs (planned or unplanned), the virtualized DC detects a VMGenID reset, triggering the aforementioned safety features.
 Active Directory operations then proceed as normal.
 The replica VM runs in place of the primary VM.

 Given that now there are now two instances of the same DC identity, there is a potential for both the primary instance and the replicated instance to run.
 While Hyper-V Replica has control mechanisms in place to ensure the primary and replica VMs do not run simultaneously, it is possible for them to run at the same time in the event the link between them fails after replication of the VM.
 In the event of this unlikely occurrence, virtualized DCs that run Windows Server 2012 have safeguards to help protect AD DS, whereas virtualized DCs that run earlier versions of Windows Server do not.

 When using Hyper-V Replica, ensure that you follow best practices for running virtual domain controllers on Hyper-V. This discusses, for example, recommendations for storing Active Directory files on virtual SCSI disks, which provides stronger guarantees of data durability.